How to Keep an RV Cool in Summer

 To protect your RV roof and help keep the heat away, install a Shade RV on top of your RV.

 The lightweight but durable fabric cover blocks 95% of UV rays and helps to keep your RV cool in direct sunlight.
-The Shade RV also provides protection from rain and hail.
+The Shade RV also protects from rain and hail.

 Have your Windows Tinted